 If you are working Child Protective Services case, you are already aware of the financial toll that the case is taking on your finances.
 CPS cases are often very expensive to resolve because there is almost no limit to CPS resources and CPS has no concept of the potential tragedy occurring due to their actions.
-When you contact Brown & Sullivan, we will help you understand your options, and work with you to create a plan to meet and contest the Child Protective Services onslaught.
+When you contact the Law Office of Shannon Brown, LLC; I will help you understand your options, and work with you to create a plan to meet and contest the Child Protective Services onslaught.

 Although anger is a typical reaction when an outsider intrudes on your private life, it can also negatively affect your case.
-If the CPS contacts you, call us.
-We work with clients, their case worker and supervisor to create solutions that address the concerns of all parties involved.
+If the CPS contacts you, call me.
+I work with clients, their case worker and supervisor to create solutions that address the concerns of all parties involved.

 Call (281) 372-6462 to discuss your options with experienced attorneys.

 The Three Most Important Things to Keep in Mind if you are Targeted by TDFPS/CPS

 1) Keep Quiet!
 There is no such thing as a casual or “off the record” conversation with a TDFPS investigator.